-The school follows the National Curriculum for England and delivers externally assessed (I)GCSE and A-Level programmes.
+The school follows the National Curriculum for England and delivers externally assessed (I)GCSE and A-level programmes.

 The National Curriculum divides learning into Foundation – Early Years and five Key Stages, according to the ages of students:

-- Foundation - Early Years is for children aged 3-5, in Foundation Stage 1 & 2.
+- Foundation - Early Years: children aged 3-5, in Foundation Stage 1 & 2.

-- Key Stage 1 covers learning for children aged 5-7, in years 1 and 2.
+- Key Stage 1: students aged 5-7, in Years 1 and 2.

-- Key Stage 2 covers students aged 7+ to 11, in years 3, 4, 5 and 6.
+- Key Stage 2: students aged 7+ to 11, in Years 3, 4, 5 and 6.

-- Key Stage 3 is for students aged 11+ to 14, in years 7, 8 and 9.
+- Key Stage 3: students aged 11+ to 14, in Years 7, 8 and 9.

-- Key Stage 4 covers students aged 14+ to 16, in years 10 and 11, who sit (I)GCSE exams in Y11.
+- Key Stage 4: students aged 14+ to 16, in Years 10 and 11, who sit (I)GCSE exams in Y11.

 Class and Programme Overview

-Class sizes typically comprise 15 – 24 pupils and each class in Foundation Stage1 and 2, year 1 and year 2 has a full time teaching assistant (TA) to work alongside the teacher.
+Class sizes typically comprise 15 – 24 pupils and each class in Foundation Stage 1 and 2, Year 1 and Year 2 has a full time teaching assistant (TA) to work alongside the teacher.
 The Foundation Stage 1 (Rainbows) is housed in a specialist area and three members of staff supervise students.
 The Foundation Stage and Key Stage 1 programme are child-centred, with the needs of very young children at the forefront of the curriculum.

-Across all school phases, DBGS provides specialist teaching and resources including Physical Education, Music, Design Technology, Computing, French, Science, Arabic, Art, Economics, as well as Business Studies and the range of A Levels and (I)GCSE specialist subjects.
+Across all school phases, DBGS provides specialist teaching and resources including Physical Education, Music, Design Technology, Computing, French, Science, Arabic, Art, Economics, as well as Business Studies and the range of A-levels and (I)GCSE specialist subjects.
 Physical resources are excellent in all classrooms and specialist areas.